California Paycheck Calculator Guide

 California SDI: State Disability Insurance

 California is one of only a handful of states with a mandatory State Disability Insurance (SDI) program.
-In 2026, SDI is withheld at 1.1% of all wages with no wage cap — a significant change from prior years when the SDI rate applied only up to a capped wage level.
+In 2026, SDI is withheld at 1.1% of all wages with no wage cap — a significant change from prior years when the rate applied only up to a capped wage level.

 SDI Impact by Salary: